invopop/ctxi18n/README.md

 - Supports Go's embed FS to load data from inside binary.
 - Short method names and usage to Gettext like `i18n.T()` or `i18n.N()`.
 - Support for simple interpolation using keys, e.g. `Some %{key} text`
-- Built in support for [templ templating](https://templ.guide/) which uses context throughout.

 ## Usage